cyberbotics/webots/docs/guide/object-street-furniture.md

 - `length`: Defines the lenght of the toilet.

 - `width`: Defines the wdith of the toilet.

-- `mainColor`: Defines the primary color of the toilet.

-- `secondaryColor`: Defines the secondary color of the toilet.

-- `mainTopColor`: Defines the primary color of the top part of the toilet.

-- `secondaryTopColor`: Defines the secondary color of the top part of the toilet.

-- `windowColor`: Defines the color of the windows of the toilet.

-- `text`: Defines the text displayed on the toilet.

-- `textScale`: Defines the scale of the text displayed on the toilet.

 - `backDisplayTexture`: Defines the texture used on the back display.